UnaryPlus/jaskell/README.md

 # Jaskell

-Stack-based language embedded in Haskell (not finished)
+A stack-based concatenative language embedded in Haskell.

+Documentation is available on [Hackage](https://hackage.haskell.org/package/jaskell).